manupaisable/vagrant-ci-gocd/README.md

 # vagrant-ci-jenkins
-Vagrant setup to spin up a Jenkins VM using Ansible
+Vagrant and Ansible setup to spin up a VM with Jenkins up and running

 ## Pre-requisites